pts1667/zkscraper/README.md

 Scrapes zero-k.info and gathers replays into snapshots.
 Can auto-download missing maps.

+Currently, can't support maps that generate their terrain through scripts (Violet etc.), though this can be added if requested.

 ## Requirements

 - Rust toolchain with `cargo`
 - network access to `https://zero-k.info`
 - a working local Zero-K portable install
+- `mono` on Linux (Zero-K portable install already requires this)

 Note: Linux/MacOS builds are untested.